meisin/Commodity-News-Corpus/README.md

 * https://www.marketpulse.com
 * https://www.fxempire.com/news/

 **Note** Due to copyright issues, only the links to the original news articles are provided (without the actual news text).
-A corresponding URL link is given along with each  annotation file.
+A corresponding URL link to the original news is given along with their corresponding annotation file.
+Augmented data, on the other hand, are made fully available (see raw-files/Augmented data/)

-### 3. Data Pre-processing
+### 3. Data Processing
+Codes for Data processing to convert annotation data (in *.ann* files) from standoff format to CONLL format are provided.

 ### 4. Citation
 To use this dataset is made available for academic research purposes only, please cite this publication: